Understanding Gonorrhoea: What Are the Symptoms and Treatments?

 Gonorrhoea can also cause serious complications during pregnancy, including miscarriage and having a premature birth.
 If the infection is passed from mother to baby during childbirth it can cause serious vision problems, even blindness, if the baby isn’t treated straight away.
 It can’t, however, cause cervical cancer.

 Male fertility can also be affected by untreated gonorrhoea if the testicles or prostate gland become infected – though this doesn’t happen very often.
+Poor prostate health can also be linked to common conditions like erectile dysfunction, you can find out more about prostate health by reading this article.
 Rarely the urethra may also become more narrow in men.
 And very rarely, untreated gonorrhoea can cause a life-threatening infection in men and women called sepsis if it spreads through the bloodstream.
 Having untreated gonorrhoea is also thought to increase your risk of being infected with HIV.

 How is it treated?